 Monitoring of derogations

-The Agency shall monitor the procedure of granting derogations with the cooperation of the regulatory authorities or relevant authorities of the Member State.
-Those authorities or relevant authorities of the Member State shall provide the Agency with all the information necessary for that purpose.
+ACER shall monitor the procedure of granting derogations with the cooperation of the regulatory authorities or relevant authorities of the Member State.
+Those authorities or relevant authorities of the Member State shall provide ACER with all the information necessary for that purpose.

-The Agency may issue a reasoned recommendation to a regulatory authority to revoke a derogation due to a lack of justification.
+ACER may issue a reasoned recommendation to a regulatory authority to revoke a derogation due to a lack of justification.
 The Commission may issue a reasoned recommendation to a regulatory authority or relevant authority of the Member State to revoke a derogation due to a lack of justification.

-The Commission may request the Agency to report on the application of paragraphs 1 and 2 and to provide reasons for requesting or not requesting derogations to be revoked.
+The Commission may request ACER to report on the application of paragraphs 1 and 2 and to provide reasons for requesting or not requesting derogations to be revoked.

 TITLE VIII